© 2020 All rights reserved

 You see, Coles had implemented game mechanics into their brand, making customers want to beat their friends, family and even strangers, on who could collect the most mini products.

 We all like to feel like we’re part of an exclusive group.
 It’s why people love to tell you how they were the first to listen to a music artist before they became massively successful.
-By creating scarcity around your offers, you are making it more desirable to have as people fight to be part of the exclusive group that have your product.
+By creating scarcity around your offers, you are making it more desirable to own.
+As a result, people will fight to be a part of the exclusive group that has your product.

-Thin about how people work tirelessly to purchase something from the likes of Louis Vouton or to buy their first Lamborghini.
+Think about how people work tirelessly to purchase something, from the likes of Louis Vuitton or their first Lamborghini.

-So in summary, we share things that help us express our identities to the people around us.
-Our jobs as marketers and business owners are to help our customers look good when promoting our brand.
+To summarise, we share things that help us express our identities to the people around us.
+Our jobs as marketers and business owners are to help our customers look good, when promoting our brand.

-Next time, ask yourself these questions before posting some content.
+Next time, ask yourself these questions before posting your content.
 Would my audience find this post remarkable?
 Is it helping them build their status?
-Will my customer feel like an insider for knowing about what I’m posting?
+Will my customer feel like an insider, for knowing about what I’m posting?

 Although not every piece of content may fit these questions, they may just help us get to that one piece that becomes contagious.